Dinner by Heston Blumenthal: Description

+Although named Dinner, the restaurant also serves lunch.
+The name is meant to signify the main meal of the day, regardless of when it is enjoyed.
+The eatery serves dishes inspired by the 14th century and beyond.
+Each item has been based on a historical recipe, such as the scallop dish which dates from 1826 and was published in The Cook and Housewife's Manual, written by Christian Isobel Johnstone.

+The menus themselves include details such as the year from which the menu item originates.
+The dishes served have included scallops and peas with cucumber ketchup and bergamot-cured mackerel salad.
+One dish that was reported in multiple reviews was the Meat Fruit, a chicken liver mousse made to look like a textured mandarin orange.
+There is an ice cream trolley powered by a hand crank that mixes custard and liquid nitrogen to create ice cream at the tableside.

+Dinner by Heston Blumenthal is located near Knightsbridge tube station, in the Central London district of the same name.
+The dining room accommodates up to 110 customers, the dress code is comfortable, and reservations are required.

+History

+Blumenthal's first experience of historical cuisine was in 2000 when he discovered a recipe for roast chicken which required the bird to be plucked alive, and then cooked with a small volume of mercury.
+This was further enhanced as he filmed Heston's Feasts for Channel 4 in 2009, in which he created a variety of feasts from different historical eras including Tudor, Medieval and Victorian.

 The opening of Dinner was announced in August 2010, to open in early 2011 to replace the Michelin-starred restaurant Foliage at the Mandarin Oriental Hyde Park.
 The opening was originally planned for 1 December, but delays occurred, which would have resulted in the restaurant being ready to open during Christmas week.
 The decision was made to push back the opening until after the Christmas period was over.
 Reservations began to be accepted on 1 December 2010 for the restaurant's opening on 31 January 2011.
-There were 42 phone lines set up on the opening day of reservations, which received over 600 telephone bookings.
-Prior to opening, the first three months were solidly booked.
-A Valentine's day booking was sold on auction site eBay, which went for £250.
+Before opening, the first three months were solidly booked.
+Additionally, there were rumours regarding the dishes to be served at Dinner, including a report from The Guardian suggesting that an ice-cream meat pie could be on the menu.

-The head chef was Ashley Palmer-Watts.
-Palmer-Watts had worked with Blumenthal since 1999, and for five years was head chef at Blumenthal's other restaurant, the three-Michelin-starred Fat Duck.
-The two chefs researched historical menu choices with help of food historian Polly Russell, curator at the British Library.
-When he left in December 2019, Jon Miles-Bowring became head chef.
+The first head chef was Ashley Palmer-Watts.
+He had worked with Blumenthal since 1999, and for five years was head chef at Blumenthal's other restaurant, the three-Michelin-starred Fat Duck.
+The two chefs researched historical menu choices with the help of food historian Polly Russell, curator at the British Library.

-Blumenthal's first experience of historical cuisine was in 2000 when he discovered a recipe for roast chicken which required the bird to be plucked alive, and then cooked with a small volume of mercury.
-This was further enhanced as he filmed Heston's Feasts for Channel 4, in which he created a variety of feasts from different historical eras including Tudor, Medieval and Victorian.
-Despite being called Dinner, the restaurant is also open for lunch as the meaning of the name is intended to be the main meal of the day, regardless of the time at which it is eaten.